Analytical mesoscale modeling of aeolian sand transport: Results

-Finally, we want to address what is probably the most enigmatic and most debated mesoscale property of aeolian sand transport, the so-called saturation length $\ell_\sat$.
-This central notion was originally introduced by Sauermann \etal \cite{Sauermann2001} to quantify how the aeolian sand transport adapts to changes in the wind over uneven topographies.
-They considered flux transients on the upwind slope of a sand dune and in the downwind wake region as two pertinent instances giving rise to quite diverse numerical values and parameter dependencies for $\ell_\sat$.
-Later work has further elaborated on this point \cite{Andreotti2004,Claudin2006,Andreotti2010,Paehtz2013}.
-As an emergent mesoscale concept, $\ell_\sat$ is thus intrinsically context-dependent, and attempts to promote narrower definitions of the saturation length (such as the distance needed for a hopping grain to be accelerated to the fluid velocity \cite{Claudin2006} or the distance over which the sand flux saturates at the entrance of a sand bed \cite{Andreotti2010}) seem counterproductive.
+Finally, we want to address what is probably the most enigmatic and most debated mesoscale property of aeolian sand transport, the so-called saturation length \(\ell_\te{sat}\).
+This central notion was originally introduced by Sauermann \etal~\cite{Sauermann2001} to quantify how the aeolian sand transport adapts to changes in the wind over uneven topographies.
+Flux transients on the upwind slope of a sand dune and in the downwind wake region were discussed as two pertinent instances giving rise to quite diverse numerical values and parameter dependencies for \(\ell_\te{sat}\).
+Later work has further elaborated on this point~\cite{Andreotti2004,Claudin2006,Andreotti2010,Paehtz2013,Paehtz2015}.
+As an emergent mesoscale concept, \(\ell_\te{sat}\) is thus intrinsically context-dependent, and attempts to promote narrower definitions of the saturation length (such as the distance needed for a hopping grain to be accelerated to the fluid velocity~\cite{Claudin2006} or the distance over which the sand flux saturates at the entrance of a sand bed~\cite{Andreotti2010}) seem counterproductive.

-Arguably the most interesting saturation transients are those near the crest of small dunes, due to changes in the wind speed (rather than sand coverage).
-They are responsible for the emergence of the relevant mesoscale $\ell_\sat^\text{dune}$ with respect to which aeolian dunes may be considered large or small, and which gives rise to a minimum dune size $L_\text{min} \propto \ell_\sat^\text{dune}$ \cite{Kroy2002,*Kroy2002a,Andreotti2002a,Kroy2005,Fourriere2010}.
-As demonstrated in Fig.~\ref{fig:min-heap-size}, the original attempt to calculate this specific saturation length was only partly successful.
-The prediction \cite{Sauermann2001}
+Arguably the most interesting saturation transients are those near the crest of a small dune, due to moderate local changes in the wind speed (rather than sand coverage).
+They are responsible for the emergence of the relevant mesoscale \(\ell_\te{sat}^\te{dune}\) with respect to which aeolian dunes may be considered large or small, and which gives rise to a minimum dune length \(\LL_\te{min}\)~\cite{Kroy2002,Kroy2002a,Andreotti2002a,Kroy2005,Parteli2007a,Fourriere2010}.
+In Ref.~\cite{Sauermann2001}, this particular length was predicted to decay with increasing wind strength \(\tau\), whereas later studies argued that it might either be independent of \(\tau\)~\cite{Andreotti2002,Andreotti2010} or even grow monotonically in \(\tau\)~\cite{Paehtz2013,Paehtz2015}.
+To resolve the apparent conflict between these diverse proposals, we identify the saturation length in our simulations with the response length to a small wind-strength increment (to mimic the effect of the speed-up along the back of a dune within our stationary transport model).

+Due to the scale separation between the minimum dune size \(\LL_\te{min} \approx 10^5 a\) (see Fig.~\ref{fig:min-dune-size}) and the characteristic hop length \(L = H/\epsilon(H) \approx 7.2 \cdot 10^2 a\), as predicted by Eqs.~\eqref{eq:char-hopheight},~\eqref{eq:epsH}, the resulting flux gradients should not be sensitive to the heterogeneities inside the transport layer.
+As a consequence, \(\ell_\te{sat}^\te{dune}\) can only depend on the overall transport characteristics and is thus expected to scale linearly in \(L\).
+Indeed, our numerical data in Fig.~\ref{fig:salsim-saturation-length} are consistent with